How To Read, Understand, & Successfully Negotiate A Merchant Agreement For Your Small Business

 Merchant applications aren’t as chock full of legalese as the Terms and Conditions section of your contract, but it’s still critical to review them very carefully.
 One particularly important thing to look for is the presence of mid-qualified and non-qualified processing rates.
 This is a sure sign that your sales agent has signed you up for an expensive tiered pricing rate plan.
-Sales agents have a bad habit of only verbally disclosing the qualified rate for your plan, without mentioning the mid-qualified or non-qualified rates.
-These rates are much higher, and today most of your credit card transactions will fall into one of these two types of rates instead of the lower qualified rates.
+Sales agents can mislead you by only verbally disclosing the qualified rate for your plan, without mentioning the much higher mid-qualified or non-qualified rates.

 Terms & Conditions

 If your merchant account includes a product or service provided by a third party, you’ll have a separate agreement with that party included as part of your contract documents.
-Payment gateways and equipment leases (which you should avoid) are the most common examples of these additional agreements.
+Payment gateways and equipment leases are the most common examples of these additional agreements.

 Third-party agreements may be separate documents, or they may be included within the body of your Terms and Conditions.
 For example, if you need a payment gateway and your provider uses Authorize.Net (see our review) exclusively, you’ll have an agreement that applies between you and Authorize.Net.